Sleeper (1973 film): Reception

-Vincent Canby, in The New York Times, called the film "terrific", saying it "confidently advances the Allen art into slapstick territory that I associate with the best of Laurel and Hardy.
+Vincent Canby, in The New York Times, called the film "terrific", saying it confidently advances the Allen art into slapstick territory that I associate with the best of Laurel and Hardy.
 It's the kind of film comedy that no one in Hollywood has done with style in many years, certainly not since Jerry Lewis began to take himself seriously.
-Sleeper is a comic epic that recalls the breathless pace and dizzy logic of the old two-reelers."
+Sleeper is a comic epic that recalls the breathless pace and dizzy logic of the old two-reelers.
 Roger Ebert gave the film 3½ out of four stars, saying Allen "gives us moments in Sleeper that are as good as anything since the silent films of Buster Keaton."

+Pauline Kael for The New Yorker wrote that it was the "slapstick comedy of the year" and that it is the most "stable and sustained" of Allen's films.

 Soundtrack

 The movie's rapid pace and often slapstick action is mirrored by a lively soundtrack composed heavily of Dixieland-style jazz, much of it performed by members of the Preservation Hall Jazz Band.
 Allen, an amateur clarinetist with a regular weekly gig as a member of the "Ragtime Rascals" at Michael's Pub in midtown Manhattan, sat in with the Band.
 The New Orleans Funeral and Ragtime Orchestra was also featured.
 Additional recording was done at Michael's.